Saint Sava

-Saint Sava (Свети Сава, /sr/; 1169 or 1174 – 14 January 1235), known as the Enlightener or the Illuminator, was a Serbian prince and Orthodox monk who became the first Archbishop of the autocephalous Serbian Church.
+Saint Sava (Свети Сава, /sr/; 1169 or 1174 – 14 January 1235), known as the Enlightener or the Illuminator, was a Serbian prince and Eastern Orthodox monk who became the first Archbishop of the autocephalous Serbian Church.
 He was also a writer, diplomat, and the founder of Serbian law.

 Sava, born as Rastko Nemanjić (Растко Немањић), was the youngest son of Serbian Grand Prince Stefan Nemanja (founder of the Nemanjić dynasty), and ruled the appanage of Zachlumia briefly in 1190–92.
 He then left for Mount Athos, where he became a monk and took the monastic name Sava (Sabbas).
 At Athos he established the monastery of Hilandar, which became one of the most important cultural and religious centres of the Serbian people.
 In 1219, the Patriarchate exiled in Nicea recognized him as the first Serbian Archbishop, and in the same year, he authored the oldest known constitution of Serbia, the Zakonopravilo nomocanon, thus securing full religious and political independence.
 Sava is regarded as the greatest figure of Serbian medieval literature and author of the first Serbian "biography".
 Specifically, he wrote the life of his father, the Serbian ruler Stefan Nemanja.

-He is widely considered one of the most important figures in Serbian history.
-The Serbs regard Sava as what Averroes is to the Muslims and Maimonides is to the Jews by virtue of their respective lives and achievements.